PTAHume/MyNewRoBoFriend/README.md

 ```
 Would both put the robo outside the table area and thusly these commands are ignored.

-If no command or an invalid command is issued the robo will ignore theres
+If no command or an invalid command is issued the robo will ignore them
 The robo MUST be placed on the table first using the PLACE command first before any of command can be used!

 Expected responses:

 * > Please start by placing your Robo-Pet on the table, example: PLACE 0 0 NORTH

-You have tryed to issue a coomand before placing the robo on the table first
+You have tried to issue a command before placing the robo on the table first
 Example:
 ```sh
 MOVE